hbldh/tpopp/tpopp.rst

 I wanted to examine this closer.

 .. note::

+	- At work I got an assignment to do a ASP.NET project using BankID signing.

 	- BankID mobile applications behave different when called on iOS and Android, from Safari and Chrome, etc.

-	- After it was completed I wanted to explore more closely how these things interacted, but I felt like it would take to long to do with C#.
+	- After the assignment was completed I wanted to explore more closely how these things interacted, but I felt like it would take to long to do with C#.

 Solution: Python.